whitebox-co/js-unit-testing-guide/README.md

 // mocking utils
 import { mocked } from 'ts-jest/utils';

-jest.fn('@coolify', () => ({
+// jest mock but TS doesn't know that it is a mock yet. jest.fn('@coolify', () => ({
   coolify: jest.fn(),
 }));

-const mockedCoolify = mocked(coolify);
+// mocked just changes the type for us so TS knows that this is a jest mock. const mockedCoolify = mocked(coolify);

 describe('do cool thing', () => {
   const mockCoolThing = 'cool';

   beforeEach(() => {
-    mockedCoolify.mockReturnValue(mockCoolThing);
+    // TS will recognize mockReturnValue since mockedCoolify is of type Jest.Mocked (or whatever the type is) mockedCoolify.mockReturnValue(mockCoolThing);
   });